tonibuenter/KeyBlock/key-block-web/README.md

 # KeyBlock Web

-KeyBlock Web is a react front end for the KeyBlock contract.
+KeyBlock Web is a ReactJS front end for the KeyBlock contract.

 ## Functionality